mohammadmraizeeq-Programmer/Dabbirha/README.md

-Here’s a cleaner, more professional, and industry-level version of your README.
-I removed the citation noise, improved wording, and made it look like something you’d confidently show to companies 👇

----

 # **Dabbirha (دبّرها) – AI-Powered Home Services Platform**

 **Dabbirha** is a full-stack web platform that connects homeowners with trusted service providers through an intelligent, user-friendly system.
 Developed as a graduation project, the platform integrates Artificial Intelligence to simplify issue diagnosis, service discovery, and booking.